blurrycontour/zuul-gerrit/doc/source/user/config.rst

          when collecting any jobs to run which are defined in this project.

+   .. attr:: ansible-tags

+      A list of Ansible tags to use in the run playbook.

+   .. attr:: ansible-skip-tags

+      A list of Ansible tags to skip in the run playbook.

    .. attr:: vars

       A dictionary of variables to supply to Ansible.
 When inheriting